Michigan Expungement Lawyer Clean Your Record

 See the Question and Answer Section at the bottom of page.

 MICHIGAN EXPUNGEMENT LAWYER.

-The Michigan criminal expungement laws were broadened in January 2015, to allow more persons to be eligible to erase convictions from their criminal record.
+The Michigan criminal expungement laws were broadened in January 2015 to allow more persons to be eligible to erase convictions from their criminal record.
 The law is still narrower than we would like, but the 2015 changes were a giant step in the right direction; the net gain is that many more persons are now eligible to petition to have criminal convictions erased.
+We can assist you with preparing and filing an application to set aside conviction in Michigan.
 Read below to determine whether you qualify.